PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-07 17:42:19
+Last updated: 2024-04-07 17:43:32
-Random Quote: Death is always inevitable. destiny is nothing but the connection between cause and effect.
-In light, in shadow. -
+Random Quote: I'm sorry.
+I've been told before that my light tread is too elegant to be detected by the human ear. - Kamala